-Our Complete Duct Cleaning Buyer Guide: Learn everything you need to know about duct cleaning, from the typical costs, to pros & cons, to what you can expect when you hire a duct cleaning service.
+Our Complete Duct Cleaning Buyer Guide: Learn everything you need to know about duct cleaning, from the typical costs to pros & cons, to what you can expect when you hire a duct cleaning services.

 Many homes in Canada are heated and cooled with forced-air systems.
 If your home is heated with a furnace or cooled with a central air conditioner, then you likely have an extensive duct system running throughout your house, even if you don’t see most of it.
 Because the air in your home contains things like dust and allergens, the ducts can get dirty and blow these contaminants around your house.